AyeshaUllah/UnixGreenhouse/JOURNAL.md

 # Journals

+These are a collection of the journals we wrote documenting the creation process of our project.

 ## Journal 1
 ### 23/04/2024
-After receiving the feed, I checked the internet for the process and things to set up when implementing our original project and the recommendations given to us.
+After receiving the feed, we checked the internet for the process and things to set up when implementing our original project and the recommendations given to us.

 ### 24/04/2024
 After we received the feedback regarding our project, we had a discussion and decided to follow the advice given to us.
 Instead of developing an automated watering system suitable for use in a greenhouse or personal garden, we opted to install a system that sends a notification to the plant owner when their plants require watering.

 ### 30/04/2024
-One of my team members created a Git repository and personal branches.
+Ayesha created a Git repository and personal branches.
 Link: https://github.com/AyeshaUllah/UnixGreenhouse.git

 ### 01/05/2024
 We went to the STEM Center and were able to see the Raspberry Pi and understand more about what we need to start installing and booting the